f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

   syscon-2-active(config-slot-3)# exit
   syscon-2-active(config)# commit

 Now these slots are available to be assigned to a new partition.
 Enter config mode and add the partition by defining a name, adding a management IP address, prefix, and gateway.
 Be sure to commit the change.
-Next you'll set the version for the partition to run, and then enable it and commit.
+Next, you'll set the version for the partition to run, and then enable it and commit.
 Note there are still no slots assigned to the chassis partition.

 .. code-block:: bash